A Behind the Scenes Look at the TpT Conference

 Thursday started with a networking session and I met up with several great sellers including Beth from Adventures of a Schoolmarm.
 We recently connected through Instagram and I was so thrilled to meet her in person.

 Lunch was Lobster ME, which is another requisite stop on every trip.
 Seafood is my absolute favorite and lobster rolls rank among my favorite meals.
-Again, being from the middle of Ohio, it's a rare occasion when we're treated to high quality seafood, especially lobster.
+Again, being from the middle of Ohio, it's a rare occasion when we're treated to high-quality seafood, especially lobster.
 I could eat here every day of the trip.
 Easily.

 Before the official welcome started, I joined my pals from Illinois.
 Two of whom were on my Master Teacher Team last year.
 Although I had just seen them in May, it was wonderful to see familiar faces, have a second chance to catch up, and meet their friend, Liz.
 The three have just opened a collaborative store called The Three Amigas and were excited to learn the ins and outs of starting a TPT store.

 The welcome session kicked off with short presentations from Amy, Paul, Adam, and Rachel Lynette.
-It was an inspiriting time where we were introduced to nearly the entire TPT team (including 49 new hires!) and learned about upcoming changes.
+It was an inspiring time where we were introduced to nearly the entire TPT team (including 49 new hires!) and learned about upcoming changes.
 (We sat too far back to get decent pictures, so I apologize in advance for these.)

 Can I quickly share how much I respect these three members of Team TPT?
 First, there's Amy, who in essence is the face of TPT.
 I can't imagine the team without her as she works tirelessly to promote seller happiness, a job for which she's recently been promoted to Director.
 Her presence in the forums has created a community like no other.
 Of course, without Paul, the team wouldn't exist at all.
 I'm thankful for his "hunch" that teachers needed such a resource and his courage to act on it.
 Finally, Adam, who recently joined this little family of ours and made significant, positive changes all while keeping the family feeling in tact.
 I appreciate his transparency, willingness to listen, and care for the success of the company.
-I regret not taking a photo with any member of this dynamic trio; every time I spotted one of them, they were bombarded by other sellers.
-It's at the top of my list for next year though!

 My sessions that day were Teacher to Teacherpreneur with Erin Cobb, Advanced Marketing Panel, and the Motivational Panel.
 Erin's session was a no-nonsense look at what it takes to move from being a teacher to a teacherpreneuer.
 As like last year, she gave great advice for making your TPT business a success and reminded us that success doesn't come easily or over night.
 Hers is a byproduct of late nights and binge working sessions.
 She warned us of the negative effects of such binges, but also gave hilarious tips for reducing work in other areas.
 I think there will be scores of teachers hiring help to clean their houses in the next few weeks...